Avidyā (Buddhism)

-In Buddhism, the term Avidyā (Sanskrit: अविद्या; 𑀅𑀯𑀺𑀚𑁆𑀚𑀸; Tibetan phonetic: ma rigpa) commonly translates as "unseeing" or "ignorance," and refers to one's ignorance or misconceptions about the nature of metaphysical reality - the impermanence and anatta doctrines in particular.
-It is the root cause of dukkha,("suffering, unsatisfactoriness"), and asserted as the first link, in Buddhist phenomenology, of a process that leads to repeated birth.
+In Buddhism, the term Avidyā (Sanskrit: अविद्या; 𑀅𑀯𑀺𑀚𑁆𑀚𑀸; Tibetan transliteration: ma rigpa) commonly translates as "unseeing" or "ignorance," and refers to one's ignorance or misconceptions about the nature of metaphysical reality - the impermanence and anatta doctrines in particular.
+It is the root cause of dukkha ("suffering, unsatisfactoriness"), and asserted as the first link, in Buddhist phenomenology, of a process that leads to repeated birth.

 Avidyā is mentioned within the Buddhist teachings as ignorance or misunderstanding in various contexts: